molgenis/projects-solve-rd/examples/workshop-2023-feb-14/workshop_examples.md

 # Solve-RD Workshop on RD3

-Date: 14 February 2023 @ 14:00
+**Date**: 14 February 2023 @ 14:00

 ## Get Started

 The following examples are python reproductions of the examples presented in the RD3 workshop.
 These examples require information on table identifiers, internal column names, and specific lookup values.
 Each example will provide this information along with the code.
 There are more tables and columns available in the database.
 For more information, have a look at the [RD3 Schema](https://github.com/molgenis/molgenis-solve-rd/blob/main/model/schemas/rd3.md).

-> **Note**: You will need an API account to work with RD3.
+> **Note**: You will need an separate account to work with the RD3 API.
 Please follow the procedures outlined in the workshop slides to request an account.

 ### Installing the molgenis client